w3f/Grant-Milestone-Delivery/evaluations/tokenomics-survey-2022_1_takahser.md

 ### Polkadot Parachains Section Feedback

-- in my personal opinion this chapter could use some more ccounter-checking as there are some typos and sentences that don't make sense, for example:
+- in my personal opinion this chapter could use some more counter-checking as there are some typos and sentences that don't make sense, for example:
     - "Initial proposal flow-chart/decision-tree development that will help developers place their token in the following contexts." => this seems incomplete
     - "Types under the following topics" => I think there should be a colon after it